DBGameAcademy/AdventureGame_DBGA_Ghiorzi/README.md

 Explore new islands, complete quests, buy items, grow stronger and have fun!
 That's the game!

 If you found yourself in a difficult battle, use the dark power within Hikari

+## Requirements

+If you want to open, edit or see the Unity project:
+* Unity 2020.3.26f1 (or greater)

+## How to play

+You can play the game at this link: LINK

+All the commands are explained in the Turoial section of the Main Menu, please read it

+## Gampeplay example